zdeslav/metrics/README.md

 Building the software
 ---------------------

 Open the `metrics.sln` solution in Visual Studio 2010 or 2013, choose the appropriate configuration (see below) and build it - that's it.

-Binaries will be built in `build\` directory, in a subdirectory depending on configuration.
-E.g. if you build `Debug` configuration, you will find files in `build\debug` directory.

-The provided solution file contains two projects:

-* `metrics` - a demo console app which contains metric++ library files
-* `test` - unit tests for metric++

-There are configurations both for Visual Studio 2010 and 2013:

-* use `Release` and `Debug` configurations to build on VS 2013
-* use `Release_VS2010` and `Debug_VS2010` to build on VS 2010

-Metric++ is provided as a set of source code files.
-It is up to you to decide how to add it to your project: as source files, as lib/dll or something else.
+For more details, see [here](docs/how_to_build.md)

 ### Documentation